facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 /// new | New in 10.15
 ///

-The `relaxed_header` [option][#options] is a feature that can be enabled which will cause SuperFences to treat fenced code headers in a more releaxed manner.
+The `relaxed_headers` [option][#options] is a feature that can be enabled which will cause SuperFences to treat fenced code headers in a more relaxed manner.

 The default approach of SuperFences is to bail on processing a fenced code if the there is invalid content in a fenced header.
 This may be because you are processing fenced code blocks from other, incompatible Markdown parsers.
 Having a